American Graffiti

-American Graffiti is a 1973 American coming-of-age comedy-drama film directed by George Lucas, produced by Francis Ford Coppola, written by Willard Huyck, Gloria Katz and Lucas, and starring Richard Dreyfuss, Ron Howard, Paul Le Mat, Charles Martin Smith, Candy Clark, Mackenzie Phillips, Cindy Williams and Wolfman Jack.
+American Graffiti is a 1973 American coming-of-age comedy-drama film directed by George Lucas, produced by Francis Ford Coppola and Gary Kurtz, written by Lucas, Gloria Katz, and Willard Huyck, and starring Richard Dreyfuss, Ron Howard, Paul Le Mat, Charles Martin Smith, Candy Clark, Mackenzie Phillips, Cindy Williams, and Wolfman Jack.
 Harrison Ford and Bo Hopkins also appear.
-Set in Modesto, California, in 1962, the film is a study of the cruising and early rock 'n' roll cultures popular among Lucas' age group at that time.
+Set in Modesto, California, in 1962, the film is a study of the cruising and early rock and roll cultures popular among Lucas' age group at that time.
 Through a series of vignettes, it tells the story of a group of teenagers and their adventures throughout a single summer night.

 While Lucas was working on his first film, THX 1138, Coppola asked him to write a coming-of-age film.
-The genesis of American Graffiti took place in Modesto in the early 1960s, during Lucas's teenage years.
+The genesis of American Graffiti took place in Modesto in the early 1960s, during Lucas' teenage years.
 He was unsuccessful in pitching the concept to financiers and distributors but found favor at Universal Pictures after every other major film studio turned him down.
 Filming began in San Rafael, California, but the production crew was denied permission to shoot beyond a second day.
 As a result, production was moved to Petaluma, California.
-The film is the first movie to be produced by his Lucasfilm production banner.
+It is the first film to be produced by his Lucasfilm production banner.

 American Graffiti premiered on August 2, 1973, at the Locarno International Film Festival in Switzerland and was released in the United States on August 11, 1973.
-Despite low expectations from Universal Pictures, who initially planned to release it as a television movie, the film was given a theatrical release after Francis Ford Coppola, fresh off the success of The Godfather, agreed to attach his name as an executive producer.
-Completed on a modest budget of $777,000 (equivalent to about $4.1 million in 2023), American Graffiti became one of the most profitable films of all time, earning over $200 million in box office and home video revenue.
+Despite low expectations from Universal Pictures, who initially planned to release it as a television film, the film was given a theatrical release after Francis Ford Coppola, fresh off the success of The Godfather, agreed to attach his name as an executive producer.
+Completed on a modest budget of $777,000 (equivalent to about $6.2 million in 2026), American Graffiti became one of the most profitable films on record, earning over $200 million in box office and home video revenue.
+It also surpassed Airport (1970) as the highest grossing film in Universal Studios' history, until The Sting surpassed it in 1974.

 The film received widespread critical acclaim and was nominated for five Academy Awards, including Best Picture.
 It is widely credited with launching a wave of 1950s and early 1960s nostalgia in American pop culture, influencing the teen comedy genre and reviving interest in early rock and roll among the baby boomer generation.
 In 1995, it was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant."